vastgroup/vast-tools/README.md

-In all multireplicate cases where `--paired=FALSE`, the posterior distributions of the individual replicates are used to estimate a 'best fit joint posterior' distribution over psi for each sample.
+In all multireplicate cases where `--paired=FALSE`, the posterior distributions of the individual replicates are used to estimate a 'best fit joint posterior' distribution over PSI for each sample.

 *Performance Options*